From the The O2 and Wembley Stadium to the South Bank, London offers some of the best major event venues in the world.

 London's Olympic Park, renamed the Queen Elizabeth Olympic Park after the Games, will be home to world-renowned sports facilities, attractions, art installations, fountains, waterways, parklands and green space, plus a variety of event spaces.

-The home of English football, Wembley Stadium is a 90,000-seat stadium in North West London, which hosts an array of sport and music events, from NFL games to Take That concerts.
-Wembley's 130m-high arch is visible for miles around, and the stadium comes with a sliding roof to protect against bad weather.
+The home of English football, Wembley Stadium is a 90,000-seat stadium with a sliding roof in North West London, which hosts an array of sport and music events.

-Twickenham is the home of English rugby.
-The impressive stadium seats 82,000 spectators, making it the largest dedicated Rugby Union venue in the world.
-When there's no Rugby on, the venue hosts top musical talent.
-Past concerts have included the Rolling Stones, U2, REM and Bon Jovi.
+Home of English rugby, this impressive stadium seats 82,000 spectators, making it the largest Rugby Union venue in the world.
+The venue also hosts top musical talent outside the rugby season.

 The South Bank